MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/shufflequery.md

 |2103| 10239| ...| 2103 |10239|...|
 |...|...|...|...|...|...|

-To overcome this issue and run in shuffle strategy, choose the key which is common for the `summarize` and `join` operations.
+To overcome this issue and run in shuffle strategy, choose the key that is common for the `summarize` and `join` operations.
 In this case, this key is `EpisodeId`.
 Use the hint `hint.shufflekey` to specify the shuffle key on the `join` to `hint.shufflekey = EpisodeId`:

 > [!div class="nextstepaction"]
 > <a href="https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAA22OPQ7CMBSDd07hsZUAhQ4gIZUFOnQuFwjklYaSpEpeQUUcnqj8LVgePNjyV7HzpriS5TB54NaQJ1QsPe+1IWygJBPHmGRCrGZiEQ0h1qPn4qU0LkNvjPT6Tji63nKS4jCg6HRwiko1xXhRqtg8O23RaquQQ1tLHo22PA9NX9cXamnIvzMk1Q8PH7ydNPJEW++6EAGX2RsCzv45fALuk5Ra4AAAAA==" target="_blank">Run the query</a>